 Impact of Dinna Revilla’s arrest on foreclosed property business

-The renowned guru of foreclosed property investing in the Philippines, Dinna Revilla, was arrested three weeks ago and her supposed fraudulent schemes were featured last week on GMA7′s Imbestigador.
+The “renowned guru” of foreclosed property investing in the Philippines, Dinna Revilla, has been arrested.
+Her supposed fraudulent schemes were even featured last week on GMA7’s Imbestigador.

-The arrest was based on estafa complaints by her investors, after Dinna allegedly continued collecting funds although the real estate properties were already foreclosed by the bank.
-In addition, several of the checks she previously issued as payment to investors bounced.
+The arrest was based on estafa complaints by her investors, after Dinna allegedly continued collecting funds although her real estate properties have already been foreclosed by the bank.
+In addition, several of the checks she issued as payment to investors bounced.

 This development caused several people to believe that the foreclosed property investing venture espoused by Dinna and Think Rich!
 Pinoy author Larry Gamboa was a fraud.

-Several people not just in the Philippines have made millions from foreclosed property investing so the problem is not with the business model.
-The flaw lies with the people managing such businesses.
+Several people not just in the Philippines have made millions from foreclosed property investing, so the problem is not with the business model per se.
+The problem lies with the people managing such businesses.

-In Dinna’s case, according to complainant’s allegations, she diverted company funds for personal use, failed to inform investors about failed projects while continued to collect additional investments, and registered some of the properties under her name and not under the company.
+In Dinna’s case, according to the allegations of various complainants, she diverted the company funds for personal use, failed to inform investors about failed projects, while still continuing to collect additional investments.
+She also allegedly registered some of the properties under her name and not under the company.

 If those were true, then if Dinna is guilty of anything, she is guilty of greed.

 The current political buzzword applies here: Hindi na-moderate ang greed.

 Discuss Dinna Revilla, her arrest, and her book Riches in Foreclosures in the Dinna Revilla thread in the PMT Forum.